tjmahr/dissertation/docs/19-h-check.md

-**Consequently, individual differences in word recognition at age 3, for example, will be more discriminating and predictive of age 5 language outcomes than differences at age 4 or age 5.**
+**Consequently, individual differences in word recognition at age 3, for example, will be more discriminating and predictive of age-5 language outcomes than differences at age 4 or age 5.**

 Yes.
 Correlations between growth curve features with future vocabulary measures were strongest for the age-3 growth curve features.